-Although not free, asking for seasons passes for places that you enjoy for holidays is an excellent way to get those experiences.
+Although not free, asking for season passes for places you enjoy for holidays is an excellent way to get those experiences.

 Lesson 4: Shop Used

-So many friends throw their used clothes up on Facebook Market place.
+So many friends throw their used clothes up on Facebook marketplace.
 From children’s clothes to adults, there are some super great deals.
 We all know how quickly babies and kids grow.
-And rarely do they wear clothes long enough to ear them out.
-Why not check out used clothing sores, garage sales, the marketplace, and consignment shops for some deals.
+And rarely do they wear clothes long enough to wear them out.
+Why not check out used clothing stores, a local thrift store, garage sales, the marketplace, and consignment shops for some deals?

 The same could go for furniture.
 I am on the hunt for a round table for the dining room.
-I have been keeping my eyes open and am determined to find exactly what I am looking for.
+I have kept my eyes open and am determined to find exactly what I want.
 Patience is a virtue, right?

-I believe that used is the best practice when it comes to cars as well.
+Used is the best practice when it comes to cars as well.
 A new car depreciates immediately after purchase.
-But a new to you can that’s only a couple years old could cost thousands of dollars less than a brand new one.
-Especially with the popularity of leasing – which is a no go in these parts, you can get a previously leased vehicle with low miles for a great deal.
+But a new to you car that’s only a couple of years old could cost thousands of dollars less than a brand-new one.
+Especially with the popularity of leasing – which is a no-go in these parts, you can get a previously leased vehicle with low miles for a great deal.

 Lesson 5: Keep A Budget